thebecwar/WhyShouldYouHateMe/README.md

 # CBS This Morning, Featuring that guy from the internet

 Want Ken to be interviewed and look dismissively about your subject?
 This is the thing for you.
+At: [hateme.co/hesnotkarl](http://hateme.co/hesnotkarl)

 # License (For everything):